emma-sax4/emmasax4.info/_blog_posts/switching-from-kramdown-to-commonmark.md

 ## Conclusion

-All of these changes only took a few of hours, and in my opinion, they were well worth the time.
+Most of these changes only took a few of hours, and in my opinion, they were well worth the time.
 In about 120 local builds, I'll have made up the time that I would've spent waiting for my site to build.
 In writing this blog post alone, I've already done about 40 local builds.
 And the changes reflected on GitHub Actions?
 The last build with kramdown took **3.796 seconds** to build.
 My first build with CommonMark took **1.794 seconds**... just a smidgen over 2 seconds faster.

 <div id="anchor">
   <a id="references">&nbsp;</a>